dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 ### Source Files
 This section displays the folder and file structure incuded in the solution.
 For each folder name there is the account and permissions required for the solution to work correctly.
 After copying the source files into the desired root folder (ex.
 PowerSign) you will need to delegate permissions to the IIS_IUSRS and Application Pool account.

-**Note:** This assumes the root folder name is PowerSign and the Application Pool account name is PowerSign.
+This section assumes the root folder name is PowerSign and the Application Pool account name is PowerSign.

 * PowerSign (IIS_IUSRS +R/W)
   * App_Data  (IIS AppPool/PowerSign +R/W/M)